outaagunga/documentation/AI_for_research.md

 When you read your sources, you may not fully understand every section.
 Use AI for clarification or summarization.
 Prompt:

 > “I am writing a literature review.
 Summarize the main argument and key findings of this text (or uploaded PDF) in 3–4 concise, academically toned sentences.
-Highlight how the findings relate to [Your Specific Research Question/Theme].”
+Highlight how the findings relate to [Your Specific Research Question/Theme].
+Your output should be: Name of Author, year, key findings and relevance to our research question or theme”

 ✅ **Action:**